acolomb/elf-mangle/README.md

 a byte count specifying the minimum string length to look out for.
 Only strings matching the above description with a length greater than or equal to the given minimum will be listed, including their offset within the image and actual length.
+The `--symbols` option, as a side effect, forces a consistent output format starting with `lpstring`, which is not localized and thus suitable for further processing.

 The string searching algorithm is similar to the standard UNIX `strings` utility.
 The latter however does not handle the special